 While the design of the base would make it nearly impossible to use pool noodles to adjust the recline, the rear facing recline mechanism is adequate for most vehicle seats.
 It’s fairly easy to manipulate the seat into a more, or less, reclined state by pressing on the seat while holding the recline handle.

-The LATCH strap is clearly labeled for rear and forward facing positions, though one does need to be careful when switching to avoid getting the LATCH strap entangled in the harness.
+The lower anchor connectors are clearly labeled for rear and forward facing positions, though one does need to be careful when switching to avoid getting the webbing entangled in the harness.

 Fit to Child: Rear Facing